Books I loved reading and recommend

 Grit by Angela Duckworth ( Self Help/Psychology) Link

 There are other books that I have enjoyed too but have not been mentioned here.
-I use the Twitter thread to document all the books that I read in 2021.
+I use the Twitter thread to document all the books that I read.
 You can follow this to keep track of my reading.

 2021 Book Reading Thread— Dinakaran aka Master Of None (@dinquisitively) January 3, 2021